ZEISS/things_eeg2_dataset/README.md

 See `things_eeg2_dataloader/README.md` for detailed usage.

-## Citation
+## References & Citation

-We are happy users of the THINGS-EEG2 dataset, but not associated with the original authors.
+We are happy users of the [THINGS-EEG2 dataset](https://things-initiative.org/), but not associated with the original authors.
-If you use this code, please cite the THINGS-EEG2 paper:
+If you use this code, please cite the [THINGS-EEG2 paper](https://www.sciencedirect.com/science/article/pii/S1053811922008758?via%3Dihub):
 > Gifford, A. T., Lahner, B., Saba-Sadiya, S., Vilas, M. G., Lascelles, A., Oliva, A., ... & Cichy, R. M. (2022).
 The THINGS-EEG2 dataset.
 Scientific Data.

 ## License